hamlet-io/docs/docs/how-to/define/navigate-the-cmdb/blueprint.md

 ## Determining the District

-Now that we've seen how the Layers work together, how can we tell what District we're working in?
-Lets take a closer look at the directory structure we've created.
+Now that we've seen how the layers work together, how can we tell what district we're working in?
+Let's take a closer look at the directory structure we've created:

 ```bash
 .